 Pairing Suggestions

-- Fresh vegetables like carrots, cucumbers, and bell peppers
+- Fresh veggies like carrots, cucumbers, or peppers

 FAQs

-The best way to store hummus is in an airtight container in the refrigerator, where it will stay fresh for up to 5 days.
-Ensure that the surface of the hummus is covered with a thin layer of olive oil to prevent it from drying out.
+Store it in an airtight container in the fridge.
+It’ll stay fresh for about 5 days.
+You can pour a thin layer of olive oil on top to stop it from drying out.

 Can you freeze hummus?